 You are not alone: Many students participate in the level 1 process each year, due to personal, financial, health or family issues that may affect their studies.

 Here’s what this means: The required steps listed below are designed to help you get back on track with your academic goals, improve your completion rate and avoid additional consequences.

 We are here for you: The Retention Team can suggest strategies and connect you with on-campus support and services to assist you in raising your cumulative completion rate to at least 51%, so you can successfully continue your studies at De Anza.
 (Read about one student below.)

 We have confidence in you!
 We believe you can raise your completion rate, but it is important that you contact us to discuss your situation and develop a plan.
-For this reason, you have lost your priority registration status and a registration hold will be placed on your student account, which will prevent you from registering for spring classes, until you take the steps listed here.
+For this reason, you have lost your priority registration status and a registration hold will be placed on your student account, which will prevent you from registering for winter classes, until you take the steps listed here.

 If you have any questions about the process, please feel free to contact the Retention Team by using the eAdvising system.
 (See the easy steps listed on the Retention Team website.)

 We care about you and want to ensure that you have a successful experience at De Anza College.
 Here’s what one of our students told us last year: